Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Methodology

 \section{Methodology}

-To understand the practices and needs of industrial practitioners, we first conducted semi-structured interviews with 10 developers from 10 different autonomous driving companies.
-Based on the emerging themes and findings from these interviews, we further conducted a large-scale survey with 100 developers in the autonomous driving industry to quantitatively validate our findings from the qualitative interview study.
-This section describes the design and the data analysis process of each study, as well as the demographics of participants in each study.
+Following \cite{DBLP:books/sp/08/SSS2008}, Our empirical study contains 3 steps, as shown in Figure~\ref{fig:research_methdology}.
+First, we conducted semi-structured interviews with 10 developers from 10 different autonomous driving companies.
+Based on the findings from these interviews, we further conducted a large-scale survey with 100 ADS practitioners to quantitatively validate our findings from the interviews.
+We then summarized and triangulated the findings from the surveys and the interviews.
+Third, we conducted an literature review of SE papers related to ADS testing.
+We categorized those papers and developed a taxonomy of ADS testing techniques.
+By comparing the taxonomy and the emerging needs of ADS practitioners, we identified the research gaps.